Sustainability in the chemical manufacturing sector

 On the other hand, chemical manufacturing must find out how it can manufacture its products in the most sustainable way with regard to its own production (Scope 1 & 2).
 This begins with a critical review of production processes and energy use, i.e. the question of whether energy production, distribution and consumption are optimized.
 One component of this is to put energy sources and feedstocks to the test – and currently, for example, to increasingly switch to hydrogen.
 This is not just about converting existing systems, but also about building "next generation assets".
 For example, internal CO2 prices and scoring systems are used to incorporate sustainability effects directly into the business case of the plants.

-On the other hand, chemical companies also need to translate their "net zero" goals into concrete initiatives, be it the redesign of processes or the construction of new plants.
-The creation of such specific roadmaps for sustainability is imperative in order to determine a path to one's own "North Star".
-At the same time, this mobilizes the organization to anchor the topic and keep it a high priority on an ongoing basis.
-This may also require the formation of partnerships along the value chain in order to achieve a genuine circular economy – this will not succeed on its own.
+In addition to these areas of action, chemical companies must translate their "Net Zero" objectives into solid initiatives, whether through process redesign or the construction of new facilities.
+Creating such specific sustainability roadmaps is essential to projecting a path to their own "North Star."
+At the same time, it mobilizes the organization to embed the topic and continuously maintain its priority.
+This may also require the formation of partnerships along the value chain to achieve a truly circular economy – this will not be achieved alone.

 Further services for the chemical industry